id101010/ansible-archlinux/doc/INSTALL_BIOS.md

 ```bash
 $ mkinitcpio -p linux
 ```
-The next step is optional since the ansible playbook will take care of it!
-But I'll leave this here for documentation purposes.
-If you own an Intel processor I strongly recommend that you install the microcode updates.
-While microcode can be updated through the BIOS, the Linux kernel is also able to apply these updates during boot.
+Install microcode updates.
 These updates provide bug fixes that can be critical to the stability of your system.
 You need to install the package first and then create a second initrd entry in the bootloader config.
 ```bash
 $ pacman -S intel-ucode
 or